PostHog/posthog.com/contents/blog/best-hipaa-compliant-analytics-tools.md

 - **Surveys:** <span className="text-green text-lg">✔</span>
 - **Customer data platform:** <span className="text-red text-lg">✖</span>

 [Countly](https://countly.com) is an analytics platform for mobile, web, and desktop applications that also offers add-ons for remote configuration, A/B testing, and user surveys.
+Support for app crash and error reports, and push notifications, makes it particularly well-suited to mobile app analytics.

 #### Countly and HIPAA compliance